Ganesh

 Started as a Java developer after fast-track training — then immediately landed on a PL/SQL project I wasn't hired for.
 Learned on the job, became one of the trusted juniors, and discovered my first big lesson: everyone must understand what they're working towards, no matter how small their role.

 Five roles in five years.
-Joined a chaotic vendor transition, spent 12-hour days documenting everything, automated away 50% of the ticket volume with a Java utility I built in my spare time.
+Joined a chaotic vendor transition, spent 12-hour days documenting everything, automated away 50% of the ticket volume with a Java utility built in spare time.
 Was sent to London when my son was 40 days old to rescue a project in the red.
 Turned it around in weeks.
-Ended the chapter as a Solutions Architect migrating legacy apps to AWS with 3 days to spare before the deadline.
+Ended the chapter as a Solution Architect migrating legacy apps to AWS with 3 days to spare before the deadline.

 Sr. IT Business Analyst & Integration Architect